-A drama group puts on a performance at a state school.
-Attendance by students is voluntary but if students wish to attend a charge is payable.
-The payment is consideration for the right to attend the performance and GST is chargeable on the payment.
+- 65. A drama group puts on a performance at a state school.
+Attendance by students is optional but if students do wish to attend a charge is payable.
+The payment is consideration for the right to attend the performance and GST is chargeable on the payment. - 66.
+Note, however, that when students are required to attend a drama performance as part of the curriculum, there is no obligation on parents to pay.
+Any payment by parents towards the cost of their child attending such a compulsory performance will not be subject to GST.